-From the 2nd century A. D. on, the cultural and literary interest of the Roman world in Ancient Egypt intensified, especially the interest in Egyptian religion and its magic element that obviously fascinated the Romans.
-Focus point for the contact with Egyptian cult and religion became the hellenizised cult of Isis, that spread throughout the Empire and flourished even beyond the introduction of Christianity in the 4th century.
-In the company of Isis, the inhabitants of the Empire got to know Serapis (a syncretized form of Osiris and other gods and Isis' husband), Horus/Harpocrates and Anubis.
+From the 2nd century A. D. on, the cultural and literary interest of the Roman world in Ancient Egypt intensified, especially the interest in Egyptian religion and its magic element that fascinated the Romans.
+The focus point for the contact with Egyptian cult and religion became the Hellenized cult of Isis, which spread throughout the Empire and flourished even beyond the introduction of Christianity in the 4th century.
+In the company of Isis, the inhabitants of the Empire got to know Serapis (a syncretized form of Osiris and other gods and Isis' husband), Horus/Harpocrates, and Anubis.

 In the magical and alchemical writings of the 3rd and 4th century that maybe have their origin in Alexandria, Memphis is also a place of magic and occult knowledge.

 - Assmann, Jan: Ägyptische Geheimnisse, München 2004, p.
 203-220.

 - Bowman, Alan K.: Egypt after the Pharaohs, London 1986, S. 179 f.